ElaWajdzik/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 #### Questions

 ##### 1. Which product had the most views, cart adds and purchases?

+Oyster had the most views (1568).
+Lobster had the highest number of items added to the cart (968) and purchases (754).

 ##### 2. Which product was most likely to be abandoned?

+Russian caviar had the biggest number of abandoned.

 <img src="https://github.com/ElaWajdzik/8-Week-SQL-Challenge/assets/26794982/fc29abf4-f430-49eb-9853-764ffacc738d" width="600">